floschne/codebook_automation/README.md

 # Codebook Automation API

-This is a simple python-based REST API to facilitate using state-of-the-art NLP models in WebAnno.
+Python-based REST API to facilitate using state-of-the-art NLP models to predict Codebooks for CodeAnno.

 ## How to add models
 Coming soon...